 Privileged Access Management can provide partners with greater security not only for their clients but for their own accounts too

 PAM solutions need to be aware of not only who a user is, but also to which resources they should be granted privileged access.
 To enhance security even further, strong PAM solutions tend to have their own layers of security capabilities.
-That is, they will have the ability to limit user access not only by role, but also by other factors such as time and location, ensuring that even a user who has been authenticated only sees the specific resource to be accessed, and only when appropriate.
+That is, they will have the ability to limit user access not only by role, but also by other factors, such as time and location.
+This ensures that even an authenticated user only sees the specific resource being accessed, and only when appropriate.

-But what of the case where a hacker has stolen a DBA’s credentials, gained entrance to the system, and then undertakes activity which does not raise alarms, such as running an occasional query as the legitimate DBA might do?
+But what of the case where a hacker has stolen a DBA’s credentials, gained entrance to the system?
+And then undertakes activity which does not raise alarms, such as running an occasional query as the legitimate DBA might do?

-It’s a layered strategy that truly helps security teams and administrators create a defense-in-depth – and in today’s networked environments that are subjected to constant probing and hacking attempts, it’s a solid way to increase a firm’s cybersecurity.
+It’s a layered strategy that truly helps security teams and administrators create a defense-in-depth.
+It is a solid way to increase the cybersecurity of a company.
+Especially in today’s environments that are subject to constant hacking attempts.

 (3) Dark Reading

-Picture: <a href=’https://www.freepik.es/fotos/negocios’>Foto de Negocios creado por jannoon028 – www.freepik.es
+Picture: Foto de Negocios creado por jannoon028 – www.freepik.es